 If you are contemplating ending your marriage, you should first consider alternatives to divorce.
 Before you choose any divorce option, look into various legal alternatives.
 There might be a way to achieve what you need without having to endure the divorce terror.

-Before we go into specific alternatives to divorce, it is important to consider why should you give them a chance over a divorce.
+This article answers questions like how to avoid a divorce, and what are options other than divorce but before we go into specific alternatives to divorce, it is important to consider why should you give them a chance over a divorce.

 Disadvantages of divorce

 Divorce has its negative aspects of being cognizant of when deciding on the best option for you.
 Some of the divorce downsides are:

 It probably doesn’t seem that way right now because you are sick and tired and ready to clock out.

 However, down the line, things that frustrate you now may become things you miss about them.
 In fact, according to a study, there are various factors that make divorced couples reconcile, like the hard work in the relationship seems worth it, etc.

 If you change your mind later on, you might not be able to get back together regardless of how much you desire it.
 Therefore, before divorcing and ruining your chances of improving your marriage, you can consider other alternatives to divorce.